Guatemala entry requirements for Portugal passport holders

 Proof of departure from Guatemala

-Immigration officers at La Aurora Airport routinely ask for a return or onward ticket.
-Have a printed copy or the booking confirmation on your phone ready — they check this before stamping you in.
+Immigration officers at La Aurora Airport routinely ask for a return or onward ticket before they stamp you in.
+Have a printed or digital copy of your outbound flight ready.

 Recommended